 Quotations with appropriate citation to the course text or other credible source supporting student's assertions.

-Satisfactory academic progress (SAP), term breaks, transcripts and academic history: Students are expected to contact the student mentor within 10 working days of the situation the student wishes to have addressed.
+Satisfactory academic progress (SAP), term breaks, transcripts and academic history: Students are expected to contact the program mentor within 10 working days of the situation the student wishes to have addressed.

 Formal Complaints: If a student is unsure how to approach a concern or an earlier complaint cannot be resolved informally, the student may initiate a formal complaint by sending a written explanation of the concern to WGU Student Services.
 This written complaint must describe who has been involved, the status of the concern, and steps taken to resolve the concern informally.